Last update: April 16, 2021

 Lolei temple lists

 The lists of each temple are singular.
 The Lolei temple supplies eight lists of servants, each linked to a week of the lunar calendar with alternating dark and light weeks.
 We will divide them into three groups as they appear in the inscriptions, separated by servants occupying other functions.
 The number of servants assigned to each function doesn't tell us whether they were operating simultaneously or whether they had substitutes.
 Similarly, we don't know whether the first group constituted a functional whole in its entirety.
 We will discuss, as a hypothesis, the physical arrangement of each group.
 We will split the first group (A & B) in two because we see a redundancy of singers, drummers and gandharva.
-This latter group could even subdivide into two mobile subgroups: praise singer with drummer and gandharva with drummer.
 In this group, only the praise singer is mentioned each week, the other servants are optional, coupled or independent.

 First subgroup A, in the sanctuary